wp-plugins/mailchimp-top-bar/readme.txt

 increase your MailChimp subscribers.

 > This plugin is an add-on for the [MailChimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/).
-> To use it, you need at least **MailChimp for WordPress v2.2.3** or **MailChimp for WordPress Premium v2.5.5**.
+> To use it, you need at least **MailChimp for WordPress v2.2.3** or **MailChimp for WordPress Pro v2.5.5**.

 = MailChimp Top Bar, at a glance.. =

-MailChimp Top Bar adds a simple yet beautiful and customizable opt-in bar to the top of your WordPress site.
+MailChimp Top Bar adds a simple yet beautiful and customizable opt-in bar to the top or bottom of your WordPress site.

 Using this bar, people can subscribe to any MailChimp list of your choice.

 - A real conversion booster.
 - Unobtrusive, visitors can dismiss the bar.
 - Easy to install & configure, just select a MailChimp list and you're good to.
-- Customizable, you can edit the top bar text and colors from the plugin settings.
+- Customizable, you can edit the bar text and colors from the plugin settings.
+- The bar can be at the top or bottom of the visitor's screen
 - Lightweight, this plugin aims to do one thing, and does it well.

 = Development of MailChimp Top Bar =

-Bug reports (and Pull Requests) for [MailChimp Top Bar are welcomed on GitHub](https://github.com/dannyvankooten/wp-mailchimp-top-bar).
+Bug reports (and Pull Requests) for [MailChimp Top Bar are welcomed on GitHub](https://github.com/ibericode/mailchimp-top-bar).
 Please note that GitHub is _not_ a support forum.

 **More information**

 - [MailChimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/)
-- Developers; follow or contribute to the [MailChimp Top Bar plugin on GitHub](https://github.com/dannyvankooten/wp-mailchimp-top-bar)
+- Developers; follow or contribute to the [MailChimp Top Bar plugin on GitHub](https://github.com/ibericode/mailchimp-top-bar)
 - Other [WordPress plugins](https://dannyvankooten.com/wordpress-plugins/#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=more-info-link) by [Danny van Kooten](https://dannyvankooten.com#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=more-info-link)
 - [@DannyvanKooten](https://twitter.com/dannyvankooten) on Twitter